-Spy x Family is a story about an immensely charming family that are anything but typical.
+Spy x Family is a story about an immensely charming family that is anything but typical.
 The father Loid aka Twilight is a spy, the mother Yor is an assassin, and the daughter Anya is a telepath.
-They were all brought together by Twilight because he needed a family to complete his mission that requires he infiltrate the highly prestigious Eden Academy to get close to his target Donovan Desmond.
+They were all brought together by Twilight because he needed a family to complete a mission that requires him to infiltrate the highly prestigious Eden Academy to get close to his target Donovan Desmond.

 In Ao Ashi, Ashito Aoi is a third-year middle school student and soccer player who meets Tatsuya Fukuda, a coach for the J Youth League.
-Coach Fukuda notices his potential and invites him to tryout for his team in Tokyo.
-But Ashito faces some surprises along the way that make this story even more amazing.
-The MC in this story isn't overpowered either.
-Instead, he's the type who constantly practices and improves himself through hard work.
-As a result, he's someone many people can relate to, including myself.
+Coach Fukuda notices his potential and invites him to try out for his team in Tokyo.
+But Ashito faces some surprises along the way that makes this story even more amazing.
+The MC in this story isn’t overpowered either.
+Instead, he’s the type who constantly practices and improves himself through hard work.
+As a result, he’s someone many people can relate to.